eepgwde/robottestilo/README.md

    hlpr xml text-nonempty # anything with text hlpr xml clickable # any clickable fields

-#### XPath Attributes and Text Elements

-##### Attributes

-This can be useful

-   hlpr xml attnames

-The gets all the attributes names in order.
-It's a good idea to sort uniquely with

-   hlpr xml attnames | sort -u

-and you should see the attributes used on all the elements.
-This method is useful for checking if you have a non-compliant file.

-##### Text Elements

 You can get all interesting elements in a Properties file format using this:

    hlpr xml text